shini4i/argo-watcher/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+See the [Development Guide](https://argo-watcher.readthedocs.io/en/latest/development/) for setting up a local environment and understanding the project structure.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).